 Dog and boy praying

-forgiveness.
-Please pour out your Holy Spirit on us
+receive forgiveness.
+Please pour out your Holy

-and serve you the way we should.
+example and serve you the way I should.
+In Jesus'

-In Jesus' Name we pray.
+Name I pray.
 Amen.

 CAN YOU FIND THIS STORY IN THE BIBLE?